cocos/cocos-docs/en/editor/project/index.md

 ![scripting](./index/scripting.png)

-- **Conforming class fields**: if true, class fields are implemented using `Define` semantics; otherwise, class fields are implemented using `Set` semantics.
+- **Conforming class fields**: if enabled, class fields are implemented using `Define` semantics; otherwise, class fields are implemented using `Set` semantics.

-- **Allows declaration of class fields**: if true, `declare` keyword may be used to declare class fields.
+- **Allows declaration of class fields**: if enabled, `declare` keyword may be used to declare class fields.
 In such case, class fields without explicit initializer would be initialized to undefined, according to the specification.

 - **Enable relaxed mode**: enable "loose" compilation mode.